Peramangalam

 Peramangalam is an Indian village in the Indian state of Kerala.
-The village is an example of religious harmony.
+The village is an example of a culturally rich region in Thrissur.

 Geography

 It is 9.5 kilometres from Trichur.
 The district highways connecting Kozhikode and Guruvayoor pass through this village.
 A large baniyan tree on the side of a big playground.
 Avanavu Road, Peralthrikkovu Road, Vellitheri angadi Road are the main roads.

 The tourist attraction Villangankunnu is on the southwestern side of this village.

 Etymology

 Peramangalam originates from the name Veeraramamangalam, which originated from Peralthrukovu Sreeramaswami Temple there.

 Governance

 It is a part of Kaiparambu Grama Panchayat, bordering Adat Grama Panchayat.